Crested Gecko Setup Introduction

 Being arboreal creatures, Crested Geckos prefer height to width, so it is often better to turn traditional long aquariums on their sides when they are used to house geckos, but they are usable either way.

 That is basically it.
-In the other subpages of the Housing section we will cover how to put together simple, standard and elaborate crested gecko setups, and how to choose which materials to use.
+In the other subpages of the Housing section we cover how to put together simple and basic setups, standard and typical tanks, and elaborate crested gecko terrariums, as well as guides on choosing materials to use.